TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 18/Matthew 18.4.md

 ---

-Whosoever therefore shall humble himself as this little child, the same is the greatest in the kingdom of heaven.
+Whoever therefore humbles himself as this little child, the same is the greatest in the Kingdom of Heaven.